The CODE Patient-Reported Outcome (PRO) System

-The CODE Patient-Reported Outcome (PRO) system provides many dashboards and reports for monitoring success at all levels of the assessment cycle.
+The CODE PRO System provides many dashboards and reports for monitoring success at all levels of the assessment cycle.
 Here are some helpful explanations of various terms used throughout the system.

 A patient has been enrolled once their surgery information has been sent to CODE and they have been entered into the CODE PRO System.
 Once enrolled, they will begin to receive notifications to complete assessments at various intervals based on the type of procedure they are scheduled for, and the date the surgery occurs.

 A qualified patient whose complete surgical information is sent to CODE within the required time frame becomes eligible for the pre-op assessment.
 A patient who completed a pre-op assessment is then eligible for the post-op assessments.